coldplayz/alx-system_engineering-devops/0x15-api/README.md

 # APIs

-* 0-gather_data_from_an_API.py: using the `https://jsonplaceholder.typicode.com/` REST API, returns information about his/her TODO list progress of a given employee/user.
+* 0-gather_data_from_an_API.py: using the `https://jsonplaceholder.typicode.com/` REST API, returns information about the TODO list progress of a given employee/user.

+* 1-export_to_CSV.py: extend previous script to export data in the CSV format.